-What is a Funeral Service Manager?
+What Does it Take to Be a Funeral Service Manager?

-Daily Life Of a Funeral Service Manager
+A Day in the Life of a Funeral Service Manager

 - Plan and implement changes to service offerings to meet community needs or increase funeral home revenues.

 - Plan and implement sales promotions or other marketing strategies and activities for funeral home operations.